data-science-work/solarized-light-jupyter-theme/README.md

 To install the theme you need to...

 - Create folder `~/.jupyter/custom/`.
 - Create file `~/.jupyter/custom/custom.css`.
 You can not change folder name or file name.
 Jupyter is looking for a folder called `custom` and a file called `custom.css`.
+You can paste the `custom.css` content from the repo into your `custom.css` file you just created, or you can download the file and move it into the `~/.jupyter/custom/` directory you just created.

 I have been adding style as I work in different notebooks.
 I don't know if I have finished styling or something is missing.
 If you decide to install the theme and you find out that some style is missing, please create a PR or open an issue.